 In addition, there is a feelings wheel at the back of the book where kids get asked to show how they are feeling today.
 Generally, I use this book as a jumping off point to help children understand that they are not alone and that other kids, such as the main character in the book, may feel similar to how they feel.
 Liz Morrison, LCSW, New York, NY.

-Along with Attachment-Focused Parenting: Effective Strategies to Care for Children, No Drama Discipline is my new go-to self-help book recommendation for parents.
-Having been to the International Childhood Trauma Conference earlier this year to see Dan Siegel live, as well as being a mum through the local permanent care/adoption program, I couldn’t wait to get my hands on this book!
+Along with Attachment-Focused Parenting: Effective Strategies to Care for Children, No Drama Discipline is one of my new go-to self-help books for parents.
+Having been to the International Childhood Trauma Conference to see Dan Siegel live, as well as being a mum through the local permanent care/adoption program, I couldn’t wait to get my hands on this book!

 Attachment theory as the basis for parenting has been used for many years to help build connection in families who have found each other through foster care and adoption – Dan Siegel now brings this way of parenting into the mainstream.
 This is vitally important as there is a plethora of research emerging to back up the fact that disturbances in our early childhood attachment relationships contribute to a multitude of other concerns, disorders and impact all future relationships with self and others.